-- FREE admission on the first Sunday of each month.
+- FREE admission every Sunday

 - Always FREE for Wexner Center members, college students with ID, anyone under 18, and active military and veterans.

-National Veterans Memorial and Museum, 300 West Broad Street, Columbus, Ohio 43215
+300 West Broad Street, Columbus, Ohio 43215

-“The National Veterans Memorial and Museum (NVMM) is neither a war memorial nor a military branch of service museum.
+The National Veterans Memorial and Museum (NVMM) is neither a war memorial nor a military branch of service museum.
 NVMM will take visitors on a narrative journey telling individual stories and shared experiences of veterans throughout history.
 It will pay tribute to the sacrifices of servicemen and women and their families.
 History will be presented in a dynamic, participatory experience with photos, letters and personal effects, multi-media presentations, and interactive exhibits.”
 Brand new museum opened on October 27, 2018.

-- Blue Star Families get free admission.
+- Veterans, Active Duty Military, and Gold Star Families get free admission.

-- The Memorial Grove, a place of respectful reflection, is free and open from dawn to dusk.
+- The Memorial Grove, a place of respectful reflection, is free and open from dawn to dusk

 “Always Free” Museums in Columbus